phuonght017/WebBlogWithRails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a web where you can up posts and write comments.
+More details in file .docx

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.0.0

 * System dependencies